nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to view the list of groups
 2.  tApp displays all groups
-3. User requests to edits a specific group from the list of groups
+3. User requests to edit a specific group from the list of groups
 4.  tApp edits the group
 5.  tApp displays all groups with the edited group